Justevolve/evolve-framework/docs/metabox.md

 # Meta boxes

-Option pages are data fields containers.
+Meta boxes are data fields containers.
 They can have a one-level structure, or be divided in multiple subsections as tabs.

 To create a meta box you should refer to the `add_meta_box` method in the `Ev_AdminController` class; for example: